Aspie96/blog/content/posts/freedom_of_expression.md

 #### In Italy

-The freedom to express thoughts and freedom of the press are [protected](https://www.senato.it/istituzione/la-costituzione/parte-i/titolo-i/articolo-21) by the Italian constitution, but the same article also prohibits exhibits offensive to public morality.
+The freedom to express thoughts and of the press are [protected](https://www.senato.it/istituzione/la-costituzione/parte-i/titolo-i/articolo-21) by the Italian constitution, but the same article also prohibits exhibits offensive to public morality.
 Limits to freedom of expression and of the press exist in the country.

-Vilification of the [nation](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/291_1_1), of its [constitutional institutions or armed forces](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/290_1_1) or of its [flag](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/292_1_1) and offence of the [president](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/278_1_1) are illegal.
+Vilification of the [nation](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/291_1_1), of its [constitutional institutions or armed forces](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/290_1_1) or of its [flag](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/292_1_1) and offence to the honor or prestige of the [president](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/278_1_1) are illegal.
 Propagating ideas based on racial or ethnic superiority or hatred is also [prohibited](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/604_1_2) as are organisations aimed at discrimination on certain grounds.
 Public [blasphemy](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/724_1_1) against God is illegal, as is publicly [offending](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/404_1_1) a religion by vilifying objects of worship.

 In order to sell devices containing copyrighted music, videos or computer programs, one must apply a [sticker](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:1941-04-22;633~art181bis) by [SIAE](https://www.siae.it/).
 This even includes self-produced works, but the stickers are very [cheap](https://www.gazzettaufficiale.it/eli/id/2002/01/21/02A00483/sg) and this is essentially just bureaucracy.